-Place her on her tummy on a blanket on the floor.
+Place her on her tummy on a clean floor.
 Prop her on her arms, making sure there are no blankets or toys around her face.
 Now watch her try to lift her

 At around this age, your baby may develop a social smile, which is a huge milestone for all parents.
-Prop her on your lap, talk to her, and smile at him.
+Prop him on your lap, talk to him, and smile at him.

 He’ll be entertained and engaged simply by the sound of your voice and the look on your face.